phalcon-orphanage/docs/en/reference/models.rst

 * The model "Robots" has many "RobotsParts".
 * The model "Parts" has many "RobotsParts".
 * The model "RobotsParts" belongs to both "Robots" and "Parts" models as a many-to-one relation.
+* The model "Robots" has a relation many-to-many to "Parts" through "RobotsParts"

 Check the EER diagram to understand better the relations: